 Some people are more prone to these symptoms in the days leading up to their period than others.
 However, don’t automatically disregard cramping as a normal part of having a period.
-Speak to a health care expert if you’re suffering pain that prevents you from going about your daily activities.
-They can help you in finding ways to feel better and ensuring that the discomfort is not caused by anything else.
+Speak to a healthcare expert if you’re suffering pain that prevents you from going about your daily activities.
+They can help you in finding ways to feel better and ensure that the discomfort is not caused by anything else.

 2. You’re Having Mood Swings

 Idhar chala mein udhar chala..you go from angrily shouting at your sibling to crying and heaving.
 Are your emotions taking you on a roller coaster ride in one single day?
 If that’s the case, this might be a warning sign that your period is about to come.

 The rise and fall of hormones are known to be linked to emotional symptoms, particularly the drop in oestrogen, which can make you feel depressed and irritated.
 However, if your PMS symptoms are extreme and disrupt your everyday life, it could be an indication of premenstrual dysphoric disorder (PMDD), a severe type of PMS.
 Around the time of your menstruation, this commonly presents as anxiety or depression.
 Consider talking to a health professional if you’re not sure.

 Listen To 10 Chummy Hits That Should Make It To Your Period Playlist

 3. Your Skin Is Breaking Out